Mars Polar Lander: Spacecraft design

 The spacecraft measured 3.6 meters wide and 1.06 meters tall with the legs and solar arrays fully deployed.
-The base was primarily constructed with an aluminum honeycomb deck, composite graphite–epoxy sheets forming the edge, and three aluminum legs.
+The base was primarily constructed with an aluminum honeycomb deck, composite graphite-epoxy sheets forming the edge, and three aluminum legs.
 During landing, the legs were to deploy from stowed position with compression springs and absorb the force of the landing with crushable aluminum honeycomb inserts in each leg.
 On the deck of the lander, a small thermal Faraday cage enclosure housed the computer, power distribution electronics and batteries, telecommunication electronics, and the capillary pump loop heat pipe (LHP) components, which maintained operable temperature.
 Each of these components included redundant units in the event that one may fail.

 Attitude control and propulsion

 While traveling to Mars, the cruise stage was three-axis stabilized with four hydrazine monopropellant reaction engine modules, each including a 22-newton trajectory correction maneuver thruster for propulsion and a 4-newton reaction control system thruster for attitude control (orientation).
 Orientation of the spacecraft was performed using redundant Sun sensors, star trackers, and inertial measurement units.

-During descent, the lander used three clusters of pulse modulated engines, each containing four 266-newton hydrazine monopropellant thrusters.
-Altitude during landing was measured by a doppler radar system, and an attitude and articulation control subsystem (AACS) controlled the attitude to ensure the spacecraft landed at the optimal azimuth to maximize solar collection and telecommunication with the lander.
+During descent, the lander used three clusters of pulse-modulated engines, each containing four 266-newton hydrazine monopropellant thrusters.
+Altitude during landing was measured by a Doppler radar system, and an attitude and articulation control subsystem (AACS) controlled the attitude to ensure the spacecraft landed at the optimal azimuth to maximize solar collection and telecommunication with the lander.

-The lander was launched with two hydrazine tanks containing 64 kilograms of propellant and pressurized using helium.
+The lander was launched with two hydrazine tanks containing 64 kilograms of propellant and pressurized with helium.
 Each spherical tank was located at the underside of the lander and provided propellant during the cruise and descent stages.

 Communications

 During the cruise stage, communications with the spacecraft were conducted over the X band using a medium-gain, horn-shaped antenna and redundant solid state power amplifiers.
-For contingency measures, a low-gain omni-directional antenna was also included.
+For contingency measures, a low-gain omnidirectional antenna was also included.